IAmPhoenix/Minecraft-API-Protocol/README.md

 ## Encryption

 Minecraft-API Protocol uses a one-way randomized key to ensure that only trusted clients are able to comunicate with the protocol on the desired server.
 When it is first run, Minecraft-API Protocol will generate a 512 bit key and store the key in the ./plugins/Minecraft-API/secure.key file.
 It is essential that you do not share this key with your players, as a smart player can use the key to create a command packet and tell Minecraft-API to op thems, give them permissions, ranks etc.

+## Custom Packets and Developing tools

+This will be added later as the plugin is still in development.